 Kenny also played an instrumental role in litigation concerning dioxin contamination of a major waterway, resulting in a settlement worth hundreds of millions of dollars.
 Kenny has also achieved positive outcomes in various land use and lease disputes involving land and water contamination.

-Kenny has over 15 years of broad and deep commercial litigation experience, encompassing actions involving complex contract disputes, energy-related litigation and royalty disputes, fraudulent transfer and alter ego claims, negligence, personal injury, fraud, tortious interference, defamation, trade secret and noncompetition disputes, partnership disputes, director and officer liability, and real estate disputes.
-Kenny recently successfully litigated a royalty dispute arbitration to a multimillion dollar award on behalf of a large mineral interest holder.
-Kenny further represents a terminal railway in a broad array of land use-related litigation and counseling.
-Kenny currently advises an multinational energy and technology infrastructure company in various ongoing disputes involving land and water use.
+Kenny’s extensive commercial litigation experience includes actions involving complex contract disputes, energy-related litigation and royalty disputes, fraudulent transfer and alter ego claims, negligence, personal injury, fraud, tortious interference, defamation, trade secret and noncompetition disputes, partnership disputes, director and officer liability, and real estate disputes, including jury verdicts in favor of his clients.
+He has done substantial work representing parties in a broad array of land use-related litigation and counseling matters, including arbitrations and settlements involving tens of millions of dollars awarded to his clients.

 Obtained a multimillion dollar arbitration liability award against a major energy company for underpayment of royalties, including declaratory relief concerning future deductions of post-production expenses.

 Obtained a complete defense jury verdict in favor of an real estate developer in Galveston County District Court after nearly two weeks of trial.
 The jury verdict resolved a multimillion-dollar limited partnership dispute over a failed real estate development south of Houston.
 Successfully achieved dismissal of appeal.

 Successfully led PCB litigation against Monsanto, including oral arguments on behalf of the San Diego Unified Port District, preserving liability and damages claims for PCB contamination of San Diego Bay, ultimately resulting in $550 million class action settlement.